liamge/liamge.github.io/about/index.md

 I have experience in the professional sphere creating novel NLP algorithms and production-ready code for a downstream application, as well as building chatbots using existing frameworks such as wit.ai.

 In my free time I like to make dumb games and (hopefully) not dumb music.
+Games were mostly made in weekend long game jams, check them out [here](https://itch.io/profile/nunfuel).